Turkish high-speed YHT train

 Ankara station (Ankara Gar) is in central Ankara, see location map, unlike the bus terminal which is 2-3 miles outside the city or the airport 15-20 miles outside.

 YHT = Yüksek Hızlı Tren = 250 km/h high-speed train.
-There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.
+There's a brief X-ray & metal detector check when entering the station, allow a few minutes for this.

 Sleeper = ANKARA EXPRESS sleeper train, with TVS2000 sleeping-cars (1 & 2 bed compartments with washbasin) and TVS2000 reclining pullman seats.